 No one picnics quite like the Jordanians (or the people of the Levant, let’s say).
 They arrive with blankets, buckets of salad, chairs and tables, barbecues and skewers of meat.
 The breeze brings alternate whiffs of grilled food and fresh flowers to you.
 “Why don’t we stop here?”
 I asked when we reached large field almost yellow from all the flowers in bloom.
 Me, who normally hates to see a single person when I’m out in the countryside.
 I didn’t mind the presence of these family picnics.

 “I want somewhere where there is no one,” Ahmad replied.

-We continued to drive, down and up through the winding valleys green after the spring rains.
+We continued down and up through the winding valleys, green after the spring rains.
 Flowers in purple, white and yellow covered the sides of the road.
 We passed a few little bee hives set up not far off the road and continued on until we were back up onto the highway.
-Undeterred, Ahmad took another turn off and we rose up, through a small village and along an unpaved road until we reached a dead end where we parked and walked maybe 150 meters to sit on a smooth rock overlooking the hills.
+Undeterred, Ahmad took another turn off and we rose up, through a small village and along an unpaved road until we reached a dead end where we parked and walked to a smooth rock overlooking the hills.
 We sat down just as the call to prayer rose from the mosques around us and we absorbed everything around us.

 I cannot think of a better or more peaceful way to have enjoyed my day off outdoors while still recovering from a nasty illness.